MelakuDemeke/printf/README.md

 1. Education is when you read the fine print.
 Experience is what you get if you don't.
 Handle the following conversion specifiers:
     * d
     * i
+2. With a face like mine, I do better in print - Handle the following custom conversion specifiers:
+    * b: the unsigned int argument is converted to binary